Cozonac Recipe (VIDEO)

 How to fix it

-Create the ideal environment for the dough to rise.
 Typically, your kitchen counter should be just fine!
 If your kitchen is drafty, use the oven method.
 Place the bowl wrapped in plastic wrap and covered with a tea towel in the oven with the light turned on and the oven off.
-It usually gives off enough warmth in the oven to create the ideal environment for proofing.

 Too much sugar or salt